CompdVision: Combining Near-Field 3D Visual and Tactile Sensing Using a Compact Compound-Eye Imaging System

-A Convolutional Neural Network (CNN) was utilized to train our data.
-The structured grid of the displacement field of the markers on the elastomer was inputted to the CNN model, which comprised two convolutional layers, three fully connected layers, and an output layer.
-Our CNN model was trained to predict the three forces $[F_{x}, F_{y}, F_{z}]$ where $F_{x}$ and $F_{y}$ represent the tangential forces, and $F_{z}$ represents the normal force.
-The results, as shown in Table \ref{tab:force}, indicate the RMSE for the force measurement on all three axes.
-The experiments and the results attest to our sensor's robust capacity for contact force measurement.
+Our data processing employed a Convolutional Neural Network (CNN) model with multiple convolutional and fully connected layers.
+The model incorporates five convolutional layers and batch normalization for stable learning.
+Enhanced by max pooling and dropout for regularization, the architecture concludes with fully connected layers, leading to three output neurons for the forces $[F_{x}, F_{y}, F_{z}]$, where $F_{x}$ and $F_{y}$ denote tangential forces, and $F_{z}$ denotes the normal force.
+The evaluation results using the testing dataset, as shown in Table \ref{tab:force}, indicate the RMSE and the coefficient of determination ($R^2$) for the force measurement on all three axes.
+The experiments and results underscore our sensor's robust capability for contact force measurement.